Barath-Kannan/SignalsAndSlots/readme.md

 This is a signals and slots library for C++14.

-The intention is to provide a fast thread safe signals/slots mechanism which is easy to use, has no external dependencies, and allows specification of different executors for additional flexibility.
+The intention is to provide a fast thread safe signals/slots mechanism which is easy to use and has no external dependencies.

+The main differentiating factor between this signals/slots library and others is that it provides the means to specify the type of executor used.

 ##Table of Contents
 - [BSignals](#bsignals)